Skip to main content

 I fed Midjourney an image I took of myself, asked it to describe the image, then fed the image back.
 This is what I got.
 Except for the silly t-shirt, it’s not a significant resemblance.

 Funny story.
 For as far back as I can remember people have made jokes about me writing the music for Star Wars.
 Occasionally people mix it up and say Harry Potter or Jurassic Park.
 But a few months ago I went through a Dunkin’ Donuts drive-through to pick up an order.
-The app only puts only part of my name on the order sheet — “JOHN W” or some nonsense.
+The app only puts part of my name on the order sheet — “JOHN W” or some nonsense.
 The guy at the window says “hey, what’s your name again?”

 “John Williams,” I say, and think here it comes again.
 He laughs and says says “I was hoping it was John Wick!”